opendocsg/slw-judgments-backfill/2011_SGCA_59/report.md

 37     Considering its history, it appears that s 392 balances the twin considerations that proceedings are not invalidated for minor reasons, and that procedural irregularities do not result in unjust situations that cannot be remedied by the courts.
 Hence, once a court is satisfied that an irregularity is procedural, the only question is whether it results in substantial injustice that cannot be remedied by an order of court.

 38     As noted above, the Appellants argued that the quorum requirement under Art 98 is an expressly negotiated right that gives them an unchallengeable right to create a deadlock.
 Thus, the lack of quorum in this instance is a substantive irregularity.
-They relied on this court’s decision in _Thio Keng Poon v Thio Syn Pyn and others and another appeal_ [2010] 3 SLR 143 (“ _Thio Keng Poon_ ”) and other Australian decisions to support their argument that some irregularities, while meeting the description in s 392(1), are nonetheless characterised as substantive breaches.
+They relied on this court’s decision in _Thio Keng Poon v Thio Syn Pyn and others and another appeal_ <span class="citation">[2010] 3 SLR 143</span> (“ _Thio Keng Poon_ ”) and other Australian decisions to support their argument that some irregularities, while meeting the description in s 392(1), are nonetheless characterised as substantive breaches.

 39     The Respondents countered that it was clear from s 392(1) that a lack of quorum is, without more, a procedural irregularity and there was no reason why s 392(1) should not be given its plain meaning.
 In addition, they stated that the Adjournment irregularity is covered by s 392(1)(b) and is a procedural step which deals with the process of calling meetings and not the substance of the